Clear House Accountants Clear House Accountants

 What can you claim if you let a Commercial property?

-Plant and machinery capital allowances can be claimed on some items if you let out a commercial property, for instance, shop, garage or lock-up
+Plant and machinery capital allowances can be claimed on some items if you let out a commercial property, for instance, a shop, garage, or lock-up

 Estimating your profit

-You can calculate the net profit or loss for all of your property lettings by treating it as a single business, furnished holiday lettings are excluded.
-You do this, by:
+You can calculate the net profit or loss for all your property lettings by treating it as a single business; furnished holiday lettings are excluded.
+You do this by:

 • Summing up all of your rental incomes